The tree packing conjecture for trees of almost linear maximum degree: Stage A (Proof of Lemma )

 So what we do is first show that we create a reasonably large number of $\SpecLeaves$ covering $v$ in total.
 We do this by considering the embedding of each $G'_s$ one after another.
 It is enough to estimate, for each $s\in\cK$ and $x\in\SpecLeaves_s$, the probability that $\NBH_{G_s}(x)$ is embedded to $\NBH_{H_{s-1}}(v)$ and $v\not\in\im\phi_s$, conditioned on the history of \PackingProcess\ up to the point where $H_{s-1}$ is defined; this is an easy consequence of the diet condition.
 Then Corollary~\ref{cor:freedm} gives what we want, because the contribution made by embedding any one $G'_s$ is at most $|\SpecLeaves_s|\le\tfrac{cn}{\log n}$.
 We should note that it is at this point where we need this bound on $|\SpecLeaves_s|$.
 But for our approach this bound is necessary: if $|\cK|\le \tfrac1{10}\log n$, it is likely that there would be a vertex $v$ in the image of all the $\phi_s$ for $s\in\cK$, and hence~\ref{A:SpecLeavesCover} would fail.

 We then try to argue separately that we do not lose too many of these $\SpecLeaves$ as edges are removed to form $\HStageA$.
 For this argument, we do not work $G'_s$ by $G'_s$, but rather consider separately each vertex embedding that causes an edge to be removed at $v$.
-There are two types of such vertex embedding: for each $s\in\cK\cup\cJ$ the vertex embedded to $v$ (if there is one) removes at most $D$ edges, and thereafter each neighbour removes one edge.
-In both cases, by~\ref{A:parleavesSpread} the number of $\SpecLeaves$ we lose is at most $\tfrac{20Dcn}{\log n}$, which is small enough for Corollary~\ref{cor:freedm} to give useful probability bounds.
+There are two types of such vertex embedding: for each $s\in\cK\cup\cJ$ the vertex embedded to $v$ (if there is one) removes at most $\newD$ edges, and thereafter each neighbour removes one edge.
+In both cases, by~\ref{A:parleavesSpread} the number of $\SpecLeaves$ we loose is at most $\tfrac{20D cn}{\log n}$, which is small enough for Corollary~\ref{cor:freedm} to give useful probability bounds.
 For this sketch we ignore the first type, which turns out not to cause much trouble.
-It is not too hard to see that each time we remove an edge at $v$, we can give an upper bound on the number of $\SpecLeaves$ covering $v$ we lose which is proportional to the current number of $\SpecLeaves$ covering $v$.
+We will use the diet condition to give an upper bound on the expected number of $\SpecLeaves$ covering $v$ we lose each time we use an edge at $v$, which is proportional to the current number of $\SpecLeaves$ covering $v$.

 We separate two cases.
 First, the number of $\SpecLeaves$ covering $v$ never reaches $\zeta n$ (where $\zeta >0$ is some not-too-small constant).
-In this case, we can use Corollary~\ref{cor:freedm} and the diet condition to show that the total number of $\SpecLeaves$ covering $v$ that we lose is small.
+We argue that this case is unlikely to occur.
+In this case, we can use Corollary~\ref{cor:freedm} and our expectation estimate to show that the total number of $\SpecLeaves$ covering $v$ that we lose is likely small.
 But this gives us a contradiction: at the end of the process we have less than $\zeta n$ $\SpecLeaves$ covering $v$, and we lost in total few $\SpecLeaves$, yet we created many $\SpecLeaves$ covering $v$.